UtrechtUniversity/streetview-segmentation/README.md

     "path_model_weights" : "/data/model/maskformer2_swin_large_IN21k_384_bs16_100ep/model_final_f07440.pkl"
 }
 ```

-Save this to a configuration file, which will be passed to the script using the `--config` parameter.
+See below for more detail on the paths.
+Save this to a configuration file, which will be passed to the script using
+the `--config` parameter.

 Please note that the software has been tested with a limited number of models, specifically one from the Mapillary Vistas
 Panoptic Segmentation collection (model_id 49189528_0), one from the COCO Panoptic Segmentation collection (47429163_0),